konsumer/covid19-coordinate/README.md

-# CORVID-19 Coordinate
+# Firebase Rsuite Starter

-This is a tool to help coordinate volunteers and information for people in need of it.
+This is a quick-start for firebase with rsuite.

 ## development